wangkenpu/AzurePronunciationAssessmentSampleCode/js/README.md

   * `YourSubscriptionKey`: replace with your subscription key.
   * `YourServiceRegion`: replace with the [region](https://aka.ms/csspeech/region) your subscription is associated with.
 For example, `westeurope` or `eastasia`.
   * Your language for speech recognition, if you want to change the default `en-us` (American English).
-  * `YourAudioFile.wav`: An audio file with speech to be recognized.
+  * `audioFile`: An audio file with speech to be recognized.
 The format is 16khz sample rate, mono, 16-bit per sample PCM.
-See for example a file named `Lauren_audio.wav` located in several folders in this repository.
+See for example a file named `Lauren_audio.wav` located in this repository.
 Make sure the above language settings matches the language spoken in the WAV file.
 Note: This sample assumes there is a 44 bit wav header on the file and skips those bytes in the stream.
-  * `YourTopicFile.wav`: A text file to be recognized.
-See for example a file named `Lauren_topic.txt` located in several folders in this repository.
+  * `topicFile`: A text file.
+See for example a file named `Lauren_topic.txt` located in this repository.

 * Run `npm install` to install any required dependency on your computer.